DrugCheckingBC/nn-fentanyl-prediction/README.md

 ## Contact

-If you have any specific questions about this dataset, please feel free to contact us at `cameron.grant@bccsu.ubc.ca`.
+If you have any specific questions about this dataset, please feel free to contact us at `drugchecking@bccsu.ubc.ca`.

 ## License